Beyond Vizing Chains: Improved Recourse in Dynamic Edge Coloring: Overview of Technique and Results

 \begin{definition}[Chain, Useful, Shift-based] A sequence of edges $S \equiv [e_1,e_2,e_3,\ldots,e_k]$ is a \emph{chain} if for every $i \in [1,k-1]$ the edges $e_i$ and $e_{i+1}$ share a single endpoint (vertex).
 Given a graph $G$, a chain $S$ is \emph{shiftable} if for every prefix of $S$, shifting the colors over the edges such that $e_i$ is colored by the color of $e_{i+1}$ and leaving the last edge uncolored, gives a new proper partial coloring of $G$.
 If $e_1$ is not colored and after shifting according to $S$ we can color $e_k$ by some color not used by any of its neighbour edges, we say that $S$ is a \emph{useful} chain.
 We say that an algorithm is \emph{shift-based} if it only extends edge colorings by using shiftable chains. \end{definition}

-Definition~\ref{definition_chain_shift} allows a chain to stagnate at a vertex.
+\looseness=-1 Definition~\ref{definition_chain_shift} allows a chain to stagnate at a vertex.
 The \emph{fan} object commonly used in the literature is such a chain.
 In contrast, we can think of a chain that is a path, in which case every edge $e_i$ shares different endpoints with $e_{i-1}$ and $e_{i+1}$.
 The bicolored paths in the literature are of this type, and in our paper, we only use chains that are paths but not necessarily bicolored.
 Hence, we will commonly use the term \emph{path}.
+See Figure~\ref{figure_basic_example_path_fan_non_shift} for a basic example of fan, path, and non-shift-based recolorings.
 Furthermore, shift-based algorithms in the literature usually do not repeat edges ($i \ne j \Rightarrow e_i \ne e_j$).
 In contrast, our approach slightly relaxes this constraint, and the last edge in our path may also appear earlier on the path.

 It is crucial to understand that every shift-based algorithm can be represented by a tree $T$ whose nodes correspond to edges of $G$, rooted at the uncolored edge, and the ability to shift color from $e$ to $e'$ implies that $e'$ is a parent of $e$ in $T$.
 All the possible paths which an algorithm can take implicitly induce $T$.
 In general, $T$ might be exponential in size even if a short useful chain exists because a single edge may correspond to many nodes (visited by multiple paths or multiple times on the same path).
 Therefore, a clever algorithm must handle this issue either by never explicitly exploring the tree as in \cite{2025LinearEdgeColoring}, or by strictly constraining the paths in a way that lets us compute the whole tree and find a useful chain as in the algorithm implied by the analysis in \cite{MultistepVizing2023}.
 Our shift-tree (definition below) encodes a collection of shiftable paths.
 Since it encodes only paths, and not fans, its nodes correspond to vertices of $G$ (rather than edges).
 The root of this tree is an endpoint of the uncolored edge, and each path to a leaf is a shiftable path.